cynthia-okoduwa/DevOps-projects/Project17.md

   security_group_id        = aws_security_group.datalayer-sg.id
 }
 ```
-## CREATE CERTIFICATE FROM AMAZON CERIFICATE MANAGER
+#### CREATE CERTIFICATE FROM AMAZON CERIFICATE MANAGER
-You would require a domain name                        Check out the terraform documentation for [AWS certificate manager]()
+You would require a domain name for this part of the project.
+Be sure to check out the terraform documentation for [AWS certificate manager](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/acm_certificate)
-1. Create cert.tf file and add the following code snippets to it.
+1. Create `cert.tf file` and add the following code snippets to it.
 NOTE: Read Through to change the domain name to your own domain name and every other name that needs to be changed.
 ```
 # The entire section create a certiface, public zone, and validate the certificate using DNS method